 Tucson, AZ 85719

-Sharon B. Megdal is Director of The University of Arizona Water Resources Research Center (WRRC), a research and Extension unit in the College of Agriculture and Life Sciences.
+Sharon B. Megdal is Director of The University of Arizona Water Resources Research Center (WRRC), a Cooperative Extension center and a research unit in the College of Agriculture and Life Sciences.
 Her work focuses on water policy and management, on which she writes and frequently speaks.
-She also holds the titles: Professor and Specialist, Department Soil, Water, and Environmental Science; C.W. & Modene Neely Endowed Professor; and Distinguished Outreach Professor.
-She serves as Director of the University of Arizona Water, Environmental and Energy Solutions Program, which is funded by the University of Arizona Technology and Research Initiative Fund (TRIF).
+She also holds the titles: Professor and Specialist, Department of Environmental Science; C.W. & Modene Neely Endowed Professor; and Distinguished Outreach Professor.

-Current professional service activities include: President of the board, Universities Council on Water Resources (UCOWR); Board Member, International Arid Lands Consortium; and Board Member, American Water Resources Association (AWRA).
-She served as President of the National Institutes for Water Resources (NIWR) for Fiscal Year 2015.
-Sharon also is an elected public official.
-Since January 2009 she has represented the residents of Pima County, Arizona on Board of Directors for the Central Arizona Water Conservation, also known as the Central Arizona Project (CAP).
-The board is responsible for the policies, rates and taxes associated with delivering Colorado River water through the CAP.
-Since February 2016, Sharon has served as Secretary of the CAP Board and Chair of the Central Arizona Groundwater Replenishment District and Underground Storage Committee.
-Dr. Megdal has served on numerous Arizona boards and commissions, including the Arizona Corporation Commission, the State Transportation Board and the Arizona Medical Board.
-She holds a Ph.D. degree in Economics from Princeton University and an A. B. degree in Economics from Douglass College of Rutgers University.
+Sharon Megdal serves as Board President, International Arid Lands Consortium and Board Member, American Water Resources Association and represents the residents of Pima County on the elected Board of Directors for the Central Arizona Water Conservation District, also known as the Central Arizona Project (CAP).
+The CAP delivers Colorado River water to Central Arizona.
+Dr. Megdal has served on numerous Arizona boards and commissions, including the Arizona Corporation Commission, the State Transportation Board, and the Arizona Medical Board.
+She holds a Ph.D. degree in Economics from Princeton University.